 Although a single massage will be enjoyable, the effects of massage are cumulative and a course of massage treatments will bring the most benefits.
-Regular massage can have the effect of strengthening and toning the entire body mechanism, and so help to prevent unnecessary strains and injuries that might otherwise occur due to excess tension and any resulting structural weaknesses.
+Regular massage can have the effect of strengthening and toning the entire body mechanism.
+This also helps to prevent unnecessary strains and injuries that might otherwise occur due to excess tension and any resulting structural weaknesses.
 Massage can stimulate or calm the nervous system depending upon what is required by the individual and thus help reduce fatigue, leaving the receiver with a feeling of replenished energy.
 At its best, massage has the potential to restore the individual physically, mentally and spiritually.

 Swedish Massage is what most people think of when they think of massage.
 The massage can be light to firm, depending on the needs and comfort level of the client.
 The major strokes are long and circular.
 Swedish Massage is good for reducing muscle aches, improving circulation and reducing stress.